danilayDH/AMML-Disentangling-Structure-from-Detail/README.md

-# Disentangling Structure from Detail for Dementia Prediction
+# Disentangling Detail from Structure in Brain MRIs

-This repository contains the code for our project in the Advanced Machine Learning Seminar at HPI.
+This repository contains the code for our project in the Advanced Medical Machine Learning Seminar at HPI.
-We wanted to find out if providing segmentation masks as additional input to Variational Autoencoders can help to capture more relevant details for dementia prediction.
+We wanted to find out if providing segmentation masks as additional input to Variational Autoencoders can help to capture more relevant details for dementia prediction and the prediction of multiple health-related traits from the UK Biobank, such as blood pressure, body mass index (BMI), and cholesterol levels.

 To learn more about the project and our findings, please read the report in `report/report.pdf`.

 ## Prerequisites

-In order to run this code you need access to a subset of the ADNI dataset which includes segmentation masks of the brain scans.
+In order to run this code you need access to a subset of the ADNI dataset and UKBB dataset which includes segmentation masks of the brain scans.
 The Fachgebiet Lippert of HPI has this dataset available on the HPC of the Dhclab.
-Checkout `src/adni.csv` to see where the dataset is stored.
+Checkout `src/adni.csv` and `src/ukbb.csv` to see where the dataset is stored.

 ### Setup and installation